hnarayanan/kubernetes-django/README.md

 ````
 cd kubernetes/app
-kubectl create -f replication-controller-orange.yaml
+kubectl create -f replication-controller-maroon.yaml
 kubectl get pods
 ````

+Notice that because the app service is pointing simply to the label `name: app`, both the one orange and the three maroon apps respond to http requests to the external IP.

-When you're happy that the maroon version is working, you can spin down all remaining orange versions, and delete the replication controller.
+When you're happy that the maroon version is working, you can spin down all remaining orange versions, and delete its replication controller.

 ````